quangladn/doS/README.md

 # doS | do script

-doS is written in c++ which is an interpriter programming language
+doS is written in c++ which is an intpreter programming language

 ## installation
 pls install c++ if you want build code